-The offshore small mesh multi-species bottom trawl survey was designed to provide an index of offshore shrimp abundance but the survey also captures Eulachon (and a wide range of other species).
+The offshore small mesh multi-species bottom trawl survey was designed to provide an index of offshore shrimp abundance but the survey also captures Eulachon and a wide range of other species.
 The survey has been conducted by DFO off the west coast of Vancouver Island most years since 1973 over spring periods starting in late April or early May.
 Up until 2016, survey efforts included parts of the Queen Charlotte Sound.
-In 2022 the West Coast of Vancouver Island survey indicated a relatively high biomass of shrimp within PFMA 23, 123, 124, and 125 and shrimp stocks were found to be in the healthy zone.
-Recent and past survey information can be requested from Guy Parker, Shellfish Biologist (250-756-7163 / guy.parker@dfo-mpo.gc.ca .